 Paul here has no reference to our own spirit.
-This is proven by the fact that the word Spirit begins with a capital letter. the Greek preposition "eis" translated for Without any doubt the reference is to spirits.
+This is proven by the fact that the word Spirit begins with a capital letter.
+Without any doubt the reference is to the Holy Spirit of God, and not to our spirits.

-The word quench means to extinguish or put out, as to quench-put out, a fire,
+The word quench means to extinguish or put out, as to quench-put out, a fire, me Apostolic Way

+ctc.

-This passage is a parallel to Acts 7:51 where Stephen says, "Ye stiff necked and (Continued on Page 8)
+This passage is a parallel to Acts 7:51

+where Stephen says, "Ye stiff necked and

+(Continued on Page 8)